top of page

 Waze Search Ad

 Google Maps, Waze, and other platforms allow you to buy ads based on what users are searching for.
-Most of the time you're only allowed to show ads for a category or type store and not a specific brand name.
-You can't, for example, specifically choose to show an ad when a user searches for your competitor.
+Most of the time, you're only allowed to show ads for a category or type of store and not a specific brand name.
+For example, you can't specifically choose to show an ad when a user searches for your competitor.

-We've used seach ads on maps to help a local coffee chain drive foot traffic to their newly opened locations, an auto repair shop promote 24/7 towing and roadside support, and ensure that a pizza place could compete with the the household names in an extremely competitive market.
+We've used search ads on maps to help a local coffee chain drive foot traffic to their newly opened locations, an auto repair shop promote 24/7 towing and roadside support, and ensure that a pizza place could compete with the household names in an extremely competitive market.

 5. Google My Business Listings

-Your retail location may already be listed on Google Maps but the information provided may be incorrect and incomplete unless you claim your listing.
-Additionally, some of the other tactics outlined here such as Google Maps ads and Google Search Location Extentions aren't possible unless you've claimed your Google My Business Listing.
+Your retail location may already be listed on Google Maps, but the information provided may be incorrect and incomplete unless you claim your listing.
+Additionally, some of the other tactics outlined here, such as Google Maps ads and Google Search Location Extensions, aren't possible unless you've claimed your Google My Business Listing.

 Claiming your Google My Business listing is extremely simple.
-Search for your store by name and include the location - if your store is listed but unclaimed then you'll see a "Own this business?" link.
+Search for your store by name and include the location - if your store is listed but unclaimed, then you'll see an "Own this business?" link.
 Follow the steps to easily claim your business and start updating your listing with photos, hours, contact information, and much more.

 Claim Your Google My Business Listing